jvierine/pysurveillance/README.md

 Features:
 - save jpg images when motion detected
-- save h.264 codec mp4 files of the latest N detections
+- save h.264 codec mp4 files of movement detected each day

-This allows me to put the files on a web page and access them over the internet.
+- creates a web with latest motion detection and the overview videos.

+Future ideas:
+- Use maching learning algorithms in opencv to detect features.